lastland/ClairvoyanceMonad/README.md

 - [Equations](https://github.com/mattam82/Coq-Equations)
 - [CoqHammer](https://github.com/lukaszcz/coqhammer) (only the `sauto` component is needed)

-Both of these plugins are part of the [Coq platform](https://github.com/coq/platform).
+Both of these components are part of the [Coq platform](https://github.com/coq/platform).

 ### Checking axioms